Term | ||

 Coast Capital lets you renew your mortgage 210 days early before your mortgage maturity.
 You can lock in your rate 120 days before renewal, and they offer weekly, bi-weekly, semi-monthly, and monthly mortgage payment options.

 One special mortgage product that Coast Capital offers is reverse mortgages.
 Coast Capital’s reverse mortgages require you to be 55 years of age or over, and you'll need to have a minimum home value of $250,000.
+Coast Capital has partnered with Equitable Bank to provide reverse mortgages to their members.

 Their mortgages are re-advanceable, which means that you can re-borrow the amounts that you have paid with no extra fees.

-Prospera merged with Westminster Savings Credit Union to form Prospera Credit Union in 2020.
-Prospera gives up to 5% cashback on mortgages, up to $25,000 in cashback, and offers amortizations of up to 30 years.
 You'll also be guaranteed to be approved for a $5,000 line of credit if you are approved for a conventional Prospera mortgage.
 If you have a high-ratio insured Prospera mortgage, then you'll be eligible for $1,500 overdraft protection.

 Prospera mortgages have a 3 month rate lock, and they offer weekly, bi-weekly, and monthly mortgage payment options.
 You will need to be a resident of British Columbia to be eligible for a Prospera mortgage.

-Interior Savings has 21 branches throughout the Okanagan and Thompson area, including Kelowna, Penicton, and Kamloops.
+Interior Savings has 23 branches throughout the Okanagan and Thompson area, including Kelowna, Penicton, and Kamloops.

 Interior Savings offers a cashback mortgage that gives 5% of your mortgage amount as cash, but they'll add 1% to your mortgage rate.
 This can help with costs such as home renovations or BC real estate commissions if you’re also selling a home.
 Other mortgage options include mortgages for recreational properties, mobile homes, lease land loans, and construction mortgages.

-There are over 40 credit unions that operate within British Columbia and offer mortgages for BC properties.
+There are over 32 credit unions that operate within British Columbia and offer mortgages for BC properties.
 Some of British Columbia’s credit unions include:

 British Columbia mortgage brokers can help you get some of the lowest mortgage rates in BC, and can compare multiple BC mortgage lenders for you.
 Mortgage brokers can also connect you to BC private mortgage lenders.